unik-name/docs.unikname.network/docs/uns-use-the-network/README.md

 Wallets are end user tools, ready to use to transfer and to manage tokens.

-Unikname mobile APP is the prefered user APP within our ecosystem.
+Unikname mobile APP is the preferred user APP within our ecosystem.

 First of all Unikname mobile APP is used to:
 1. to authenticate connection to any web platform,
-1. to manage his/her @uniknames,
+1. to manage his/her @unikname,
-1. to manage his/her personal data linked with @uniknames,
+1. to manage his/her personal data linked with @unikname,

 but Unikname mobile APP is also used :
 - to handle and transfer UNS tokens,